-ago.
-Her studio is in Bishopstone, just off the Ridgeway National Trail.
+is a fibre artist based in Wiltshire.
+Her studio is in Bishopstone, just of the

 After studying engineering at the University of Bristol, Ushma practised engineering before pursuing a long-standing interest in art, and in 2009 she joined The Open College of the Arts, completing Painting, Photography and Illustration modules to develop her self-taught skills.

 Ushma started using fibre as a medium in 2015 and has developed her knowledge and skills with practice.
 Fibres used include wool, silk, camel, alpaca, llama, angora, flax, seaweed, bamboo and acrylic.

 ‘I came across fibre as an ’easier to clean up’ alternative to paint and immediately took to it.
 I found ‘painting’ landscape views much easier for me in fibre.
 Each piece requires individual techniques to achieve the desired effect, so there is always something new to learn.
 I use mostly needle felting techniques but occasionally wet felt.
 I work indoors from photographs as the slightest breeze would blow the fibres away easily while I work!’